Vanilla-OS/handbook/_posts/2022-12-09-install-flatpaks.md

 - Reboot once the installation is complete.

-- Alternatively, you can install Flatpak inside the Managed Container using `apx`:
+- Alternatively, you can install Flatpak inside a managed container using `apx`:

 ```bash
 apx install flatpak
 ```

-In this case, you will always need to run Flatpak commands inside the Apx container:
+In this case, you will always need to run Flatpak commands inside the `apx` container:

 ```bash
 apx run flatpak install flathub org.gnome.gedit